pollen-robotics/reachy-2021-docs/content/SDK/first-moves/arm/index.md

 #### compliant

-As explained in the [page before](http://localhost:1313/reachy-2021-docs/sdk/first-moves/safety/#dont-stay-in-stiff-mode-if-youre-not-moving-the-robot), each motor in Reachy has two compliance modes: **compliant** where the motor is soft and can be freely turned by hand and **stiff** where the motor is hard and can only me moved by setting a target position.
+As explained in the [previous page](https://pollen-robotics.github.io/reachy-2021-docs/sdk/first-moves/safety/#dont-stay-in-stiff-mode-if-youre-not-moving-the-robot), each motor in Reachy has two compliance modes: **compliant** where the motor is soft and can be freely turned by hand and **stiff** where the motor is hard and can only be moved by setting a target position.

 A joint's compliance mode can be easily changed by setting its *compliant* attribute.
 At startup by default, all joints are compliant.